-In reaction to bombings of US embassies in Nairobi and Dar Es Salaam, on 20 August 1998, an American submarine based in the Arabian Sea launched several Tomahawk cruise missiles targeting terrorist-related facilities within Afghanistan.
-The missiles had overflown Pakistani airspace.
-Pakistan, that condemned the strikes as a violation of international law, issued a protest noted to the Security Council.
-The Islands of the Security Council.
+In reaction to bombings of US embassies in Nairobi and Dar Es Salaam, on 20 August 1998, an American submarine based in the Arabian Sea launched several Tomahawk cruise missiles targeting terrorist-related facilities within Afghanistan.1374 The missiles had overflown Pakistani airspace.
+Pakistan, that condemned the strikes as a violation of international law, issued a protest noted to the Security Council.1375 It emphasized that this action

-1369 Steven Lee Myers, 'US Will not Ask to Use Saudi Base for A Raid on Iraq', NYT (9 February 1998), A1.
+1369 Steven Lee Myers, 'US Will not Ask to Use Saudi Base for A Raid on Iraq', NYT (9 February 1998), Al.